All Collections

 Google Analytics 4 is the latest version of Google Analytics, a product built by Google.
 The platform helps with reporting on website visitors and tracking successful bookings, or conversions.

-The Google Analytics: GA4 Configuration tag connects your Google Analytics measurement ID with Cliniko bookings.
+The Google Tag connects your Google Analytics measurement ID with Cliniko bookings.
 The tag is deployed through the GTM integration.

 If you don't already have a Google Analytics 4 account, you can get started here: https://analytics.google.com